esper-io/console_docs/docs/provisioning-methods/6-tap.md

 ![alt text](./images/QR-image/AFW_GooglePlay.png)

 Often, the device will complete provisioning without any permissions needing to be granted on the device.
-Occasionally, you will need to resolve permissions for Esper to modify System settings and/or Esper to draw over other apps.
+Occasionally, you will need to resolve permissions for Esper to modify System settings and/or Esper to draw over other applications.
 Please grant these permissions if prompted.

-Step 13: You will now return to the Esper agent to install any Esper Enterprise apps and complete the provisioning process.
+Step 13: You will now return to the Esper agent to install any Esper Enterprise applications and complete the provisioning process.

 ![alt text](./images/QR-image/QR_DeviceInstalling.png)

 Provisioning will complete, and you’ll see your device set up according to your provisioning template.
-In this example, we’ve provisioned in multi-application mode with three Enterprise apps installed from the Esper Cloud and managed Google Play enabled.
+In this example, we’ve provisioned in multi-application mode with three Enterprise applications installed from the Esper Cloud and managed Google Play enabled.

 ![alt text](./images/QR-image/QR_DeviceScreen.png)